Blast at election center in Afghan capital kills dozens

 “There were women, children.
 Everyone had come to get their identity cards,” said Bashir Ahmad who had been near the blast, which occurred despite heightened security after the January attack.

-According to U.N. figures, more than 750 people have been killed or maimed in suicide attacks and bombings by militant groups during the three months to March ahead of an expected start of the Taliban’s normal spring offensive.
+According to U.N. figures, more than 750 people have been killed or maimed in suicide attacks and bombings by militant groups during the three months to March ahead of an expected start of the Taliban’s usual spring offensive.

 Afghanistan’s international partners have insisted that the elections should be held this year before a presidential vote due in 2019, although there has been widespread scepticism that they will go ahead.

-More than 7,000 voter registration centers have been set up across Afghanistan to handle about 10 million registrations.
+More than 7,000 voter registration centers have been set up across Afghanistan to handle about 10 million registrations in a process that has been repeatedly disrupted by technical and organizational problems.

 Officials had pledged tight security to ensure the process proceeded safely.
 But those caught by Sunday’s attack voiced frustration at what many Kabul residents see as government shortcomings in securing the capital.